royanikseresht/royanikseresht/README.md

 ### Hi there, I'm Roya Nikseresht! 👋

-- 🔭 Excited to share that I'm a Computer Science student with a passion for Machine Learning and AI!
+- 🔭 Excited to share that I'm a Computer Science student with a passion for technology!
 - 🌱 I'm super passionate about Machine Learning and AI
 - 🔍 Currently diving into the world of algorithms, data structures and beyond
 - 💻 I'm interested in open-source projects and collaborative coding